Best Stock Trading Apps in Canada

 Mark Brown, Investing and Rankings Editor for MoneySense

-The MDJ editorial team has made no secret of our love for QTrade, which is our top recommended DIY online broker in Canada.
+The team of writers at MDJ has made no secret of our love for QTrade, consistently ranking it as our top recommended DIY online broker in Canada over the years.
 Qtrade has consistently rewarded our faith and support by innovating impressive new details and re-investing in elite customer service, plus outstanding user experience.

 Qtrade also consistently offers the best sign up promotions that we see when it comes to Canadian Trading Apps.
-Currently, if you go to Qtrade and open a TFSA, RRSP, and then either an RESP or a non-registered account, they’re going to give you $150 cash.
-They just believe you’ll love the platform enough to stick around.
+Currently, if you go to Qtrade and open a TFSA, RRSP, RESP, FHDA or a non-registered account, they’re going to give you $150 cash.
+Then they’re going to give you more cash back depending on how much you start investing with.

-- Account Options: TFSA, RRSP, LIRA, RESP, RRIF, LIF, Margin, Non-registered
+• Account Options: TFSA, RRSP, LIRA, RESP, RRIF, FHSA, LIF, Margin, Non-registered

 Lowest Fees Mobile Investing App: Questrade